-Every student is to be familiar with and will be held responsible for the academic regulations and campus procedures as stated in these three publications, as well as the Bethel Community Expectations (p.
-4), the Professional Expectations and Community Conduct Agreement (https://confluence.bethel.edu/pages/viewpage.action/?pageld=23724872), and information published in the Bethel E-Announcements, which are distributed electronically three times a week via email and are available online through MyBethel (https://my.bethel.edu/).
+Bethel seeks to communicate requirements and opportunities to students through several publications.
+The first of these were included in the materials students received in their application to Bethel University.
+This academic catalog is the second.
+It provides details about academic programs and institutional policies.
+The third publication is the Student Handbook, which outlines university procedures, expectations for students, and student services.
+Every student should become familiar with and will be held responsible for the academic regulations and campus procedures as stated in these three publications.
+Students should also know and are accountable for the Bethel Community Expectations (p.
+5), the Professional Expectations and Community Conduct Agreement (https://confluence.bethel.edu/ pages/viewpage.action/?pageld=23724872), and information published in the Bethel E-Announcements, which are distributed electronically three times a week via email.